harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/shell-script-step.md

 ### Specify output variables

-Shell Script step Output Variables have a maximum size of 512KB.To export variables from the script to other steps in the stage, you use the **Script Output Variables** option.
+Shell Script step Output Variables have a maximum size of 512KB.
+To export variables from the script to other steps in the stage, you use the **Script Output Variables** option.

 Let's look at a simple example of a script with the variable **name**: